 The female students live in Dar Moustaqbel under the supervision of two house sisters, who help, encourage and support the girls wherever they may need it.
 The two house sisters are responsible for the day-to-day support of the female students living at Dar Moustaqbel.
 They enforce the house regulations that are reasonably strict in order to help the girls concentrate on their studies.
 The students take turns cooking, cleaning and washing for all, in order to create responsibility and train practical skills.

+Living here enables young disadvantaged girls to fully focus on their studies.
 Instead of the village life of marriage and motherhood, they choose to use their talents to study, graduate and get a good job.
-This way they build another future for themselves and their families.
+Marriage and motherhood will come later.
+This way they can build another future for themselves and their families.

 WHO & WHY

-In rural Morocco, where schools are few and far between, it is the girls who generally have to stay at home.
-It is the boys in the family who attend school.
-A boarding house is located in a mountain village near a good, regional school, so the girls can go to school every day.
-With great results over the last ten years: all girls are highly motivated, work hard and get excellent grades in school.
-Their dream to continue to study hard and built a different future then most of the girls in their agegroup, is there.
+In rural Morocco, where schools are few and far between, it is the girls who generally have to stay at home, while the boys in the family attend school.
+Several boarding houses for highschool girls are located in mountain villages near regional schools, so the girls can go to school every day.
+Many of these girls dream of pursuing higher education, but they lack the financial capacity and in their mountain culture girls are suppose to marry young and become mothers.

 During her volonteer work with these young girls Hanneke realised the necessity to help these girls make the next step.
 She set up a house for student girls called, Dar Moustaqbel, in the University city of Marrakech .
 This boarding house has been designed to fit the needs of eager and financially disadvantaged female students from remote villages.

 If you wish to receive our latest news, please sign up here so we can send you our newsletter three times a year!